mmk-ai/torchcontrol/README.md

 # torchcontrol
-A PyTorch library for all things nonlinear control and reinforcement learning.
+A PyTorch Library for Nonlinear Control and Reinforcement Learning

 ## Examples
 #### _Neural Model Predictive Control of a Quadcopter_